MileneCV/Stroke_Prediction_project/README.md

 #### The most important metrics

-Since this prediction is to diagnose stroke the better model is one with a lower False negative rate and better recall.
-With logistic regression in the test data, the accuracy was 77%, recall 75% and the false negative rate was 25%.
+Since this prediction is to diagnose stroke the better model is one with a lower False negative rate and higher recall.
+Using logistic regression in the test data, the accuracy was 77%, recall 75% and the false negative rate was 25%.

 ![Stroke_Prediction_project_2](all_model.png)